Transform multiple-line cell contents into columns in Excelby

 - text – In this case, text will be a cell that contains new line characters

-· old_text - Excel's CHAR function can generate the non-printable new line character
+- old_text - Excel's CHAR function can generate the non-printable new line character

-· new_text – I like to use the | symbol (often referred to as the pipe symbol) as a unique identifier in place of the new line character.
+- new_text – I like to use the | symbol (often referred to as the pipe symbol) as a unique identifier in place of the new line character.
 This symbol usually appears above the \ key on your keyboard.

-· instance_num – This is an optional argument that I'll omit in this case because I want to replace all of the new line characters with the pipe symbol.
+- instance_num – This is an optional argument that I'll omit in this case because I want to replace all of the new line characters with the pipe symbol.
 If I put a number here, only that quantity of new line characters would be replaced.

 Excel's CHAR function just has a single argument wherein you indicate the number of the character that you want to return.
 New line characters are number 10, so I'll use CHAR(10) to indicate a new line.
 Here is a chart of all of the character symbols.

-Now I'm ready to enter the formula shown in Figure 2 into cell B1.
+Now I'm ready to enter the formula into cell B1.
 Click on cell B1, and then double-click the Fill Handle in the lower right-hand corner of the cell to copy the formula down through cell B5.
-As you can see in Figure 3, the SUBSTITUTE function takes the data from its original display in multiple rows and puts it into a single row, with a | symbol in between data that was on each row.
+The SUBSTITUTE function takes the data from its original display in multiple rows and puts it into a single row, with a | symbol in between data that was on each row.

 Now select cells B1 through B5, and then press Ctrl-C to copy the range to the clipboard.
 Right-click on cell B1, choose Paste Special, and then Values.
 Leave cells B1 through B5 selected, and choose Data, and then Text to Columns.

-As shown in Figure 4, choose Delimited, and then click Next.
-Then, as shown in Figure 5, choose Other, and enter the | symbol.
+Choose Delimited, and then click Next.
+Then choose Other, and enter the | symbol.
 You can clear the checkbox for Tab, or leave it clicked – this won't have any impact if your data doesn't contain tab characters.
 Click Finish to complete the wizard steps.
-As you can see in Figure 6, the data is now transformed into columns!
+The data is now transformed into columns